 Rachel Howzell Hall

 RACHEL HOWZELL HALL is a New York Times bestselling author of seven novels, including The Good Sister, co-written with James Patterson, and the critically-acclaimed Detective Elouise Norton series.
-The fourth novel in the series, City of Saviors, was published this past August.
-The third in series, Trail of Echoes, received a coveted Kirkus Star and was one of Kirkus Reviews 'Books That Kept Us Up All Night.'
-Land of Shadows and Skies of Ash (Forge) were included on the Los Angeles Times’ “Books to Read This Summer” for 2014 and 2015, and the New York Times called Lou Norton “a formidable fighter—someone you want on your side.”
-Lou was also recently included in The Guardian’s Top 10 Female Detectives in Fiction.”
+The third in series, Trail of Echoes, received a coveted Kirkus Star and was one of Kirkus Reviews ‘Books That Kept Us Up All Night.’
+Land of Shadows and Skies of Ash (Forge) were included on the Los Angeles Times’ “Books to Read This Summer”, and the New York Times called Lou Norton “a formidable fighter—someone you want on your side.”
+Lou was also included in The Guardian’s Top 10 Female Detectives in Fiction.
+Her next novel, They All Fall Down (Forge), will be published April 2019 and pays homage to Agatha Christie’s And Then They Were None.

 A featured writer on NPR’s acclaimed ‘Crime in the City’ series and the National Endowment for the Arts weekly podcast, Rachel has also served as a mentor in AWP’s Writer to Writer Program and is currently on the board of directors of the Mystery Writers of America.
 She was named one of Apple iBooks’ “10 Authors to Read in 2017.”
 She lives in Los Angeles with her husband and daughter.